Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

-rainMaxIntensity             | Rain intensity maximum to scale from in mm/hour. rainConstantA                | Constant one to to calculate the extinction coefficient in rain rainConstantB                | Constant one to to calculate the extinction coefficient in rain
+rainMaxIntensity             | Rain intensity maximum to scale from in mm/hour. rainConstantA                | Constant one to to calculate the extinction coefficient in rain rainConstantB                | Constant one to to calculate the extinction coefficient in rain GenerateNoise                | Generate and add range-noise based on normal distribution if set to true MinNoiseStandardDeviation    | The standard deviation to generate the noise normal distribution, in meters.
+This is the minimal noise (at 0 distance)
+NoiseDistanceScale           | To scale the noise with distance, set this parameter.
+This way the minimal noise is scaled depending on the distance compared to total maximum range of the sensor
 ```
 {
     "SeeDocsAt": "https://github.com/Cosys-Lab/Cosys-AirSim/tree/main/docs/settings.md",